-The memorial follows along both sides of the Avon River in downtown Christchurch, and can be accessed from either Cashel Mall or the Bridge of Remembrance.
+The memorial follows along both sides of the Avon River in downtown Christchurch and can be accessed from either Cashel Mall or the Bridge of Remembrance.

 The Earthquake National Memorial was opened in 2017, which was the 6th anniversary of the earthquake.
 The design of the memorial is poignant as it contains the names of all the victims of the earthquake.
-It is also purposefully located to get sunlight at most times of the day.
+It is also purposefully located to get sunlight most of the day.

 There are several steps down to the river where you can sit and reflect.
 So, even though it’s a place of remembrance, it’s also a lovely place for you to sit by the Avon River and reflect on the earthquake.

 Like many of the activities in this blog, the memorial is completely free to visit.

 Did you know – the design was commissioned by artist Grega Vezjak who won the bid over hundreds of others.